 The amount of time that elapses between steps 1 and 3 is determined by software.
 This allows software to define the time window over which the processor frequency is averaged.
-It is software's responsibility to disable interrupts or any other events that may occur in between the write of each MSR in step 1 and between the read of each MSR in step 2.
+Software should disable interrupts or any other events that may occur between the read of MPERF and the read of APERF in step 1 and again when the two MSRs are read in step 3.
+Step 4 provides the equation for the calculation of the effective frequency value.
 Software determines the P0 frequency using ACPI defined data structures.